Search for Elder Law Attorneys

 Claiming a Parent As a Dependent

 If you are caring for your mother or father, you may be able to claim your parent as a dependent on your income taxes.
-This would allow you to get an exemption ($3,800 in 2012) for him or her.
+This would allow you to get an exemption ($3,900 for tax year 2013) for him or her.

 There are five tests to determine whether you can claim a parent as a dependent: